valsorym/docker-workspace/examples/angular/README.md

 % ng new --directory ./ --minimal --routing --skip-git \
          --style=scss --force basic
 ```

+P.s.
+If you opened this project for a test, then there is no need to create a project, just install the dependencies: `% mkdir -p node_modules && npm install`.

 7. Open the `angular.json` and add host data `"host": "0.0.0.0"` into `serve`->`options` section as:
 ```
 ...